unrealwork/atsd-use-cases/tutorials/subtract-subsequent-values/README.md

 * Metric `outage-tickets`
 * Series tags: `DC=07`, `DC=10`, and `DC=12`

-The `outage-tickets` metric measures the number of tickets open in the service provider's support desk during a power outage incident.
+The `outage-tickets` metric measures the number of tickets open in the service provider support desk during a power outage incident.

 ## SQL Console